-The Monasteries of Our Lady and Saint Laurence
+The Monastery of Our Lady and Saint Laurence

 A Western Rite Monastery of the Antiochian Orthodox Christian Archdiocese of North American